 If you are interested in our JD/MBA, please submit an application to both programs separately.

 Law: Apply to Western Law through OLSAS as indicated above.
 Check both “JD” and “JD/MBA” when selecting the programs to which you are applying.
 There is no extra cost associated with this.
 (If you select only JD/MBA you will still be considered for the JD program.)

 Business: The application to the MBA is available on the Ivey Business School website.

 For more information about our JD/MBA program, please click here.

 The Law School Admission Test is required for all first-year applications and is a key first step in the process.
 Further details, including the online application, are available at www.lsac.org under the "Future JD Students" tab.

 A number of LSAT Preparation courses are available such as those offered by Kaplan, Princeton Review, Oxford Seminars, Richardson, Harvard Ready, Alphascore, and Powerscore, among others.
+The Law School Admission Council recently partnered with Khan Academy to offer free online practice materials for the LSAT.
 Explore several options to choose a course that is right for you based on your individual needs, learning style, available time, and financial resources.